MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netrxqueue/nf-netrxqueue-netrxqueuegetpacketextensionoffset.md

 ## -remarks
 Client drivers typically call this method from their *[EvtNetAdapterCreateRxQueue](../netadapter/nc-netadapter-evt_net_adapter_create_txqueue.md)* callback function after queue creation.
 To prevent frequent offset queries, store the offset returned by this method in your queue context space.

-The minimum NetAdapterCx version for **NetRxQueueGetPacketExtensionOffset** is 1.2.

 ## -see-also